backspacehq/backspacehq.github.io/README.md

 To run local development builds follow these steps:

-1. run `gem install jekyll`: installs jekyll which so you can generate the site locally
+1. run `gem install jekyll slim`: installs jekyll & slim so you can generate the site locally
 2. run `npm install`: this should install all dependencies
 3. run `gulp`: this should build the js and open a, livereload, dev environment